- £577 per week

 Shop: 0.4 mls Pub: 0.5 mls

-NOTES: No pets, no smoking, short breaks allowed November, December, January and February.
+NOTES: No pets, no smoking.
 Not suitable for very young children unless closely supervised due to raised terrace area, steep fall from unguarded edges.
 Telephone call box 500 yds.
 Wifi provided with unlimited broadband.
 Mobile phone reception varies.
 Information about mobile phone coverage.

 Spotless clean, lots of equipment, fantastic instructions left by the owners for use of appliances.
 Good views and garden.
 We look forward to our next visit.